 - In 1990, MLC was the first school in the world to introduce a 1:1 laptop program to enhance student learning.
 Skills taught included touch typing and operating Windows DOS; nowadays, students learn coding, 3D design and have access to a range of online learning tools and resources.

 - 1991 saw the MLC Marshmead campus open in East Gippsland, a remote educational experience for Year 9s.
 Students spend a term at Marshmead in what is often described as a “life-changing learning experience” and a highlight of their MLC schooling.
 The program celebrated its 25th birthday in 2016.

 - Established in 1904, the MLC Old Collegians’ Club is one of the oldest girls’ alumnae associations in Australia with over 35,000 alumnae living in more than 48 countries around the world.

 - In 1890 a swimming pool was built, thought to be one of the first Australian girls’ schools to have such a facility.
 These days, the renowned MLC Aquatics Club has more than 800 members.

-- Whilst first established as a Methodist school by the Wesleyan Brothers, MLC has always warmly welcomed students from diverse cultural and religious backgrounds.
+- Whilst first established as a Methodist school by the Wesleyan Methodists, MLC has always warmly welcomed students from diverse cultural and religious backgrounds.
 In the 1940s, MLC saw a greater influx of Asian students and the then-Principal, Rev Dr Wood began offering scripture classes for Jewish students.